headstrongsolutions/halina-p0/README.md

-# Displays a random Curiosity photo on a ST7789 screen
+# Displays a random Ingenuity photo on a ST7789 screen

 Ok, so first things first, 'what is a "Halina?"'.
 A Halina is a old-timey Colour Slide viewer for 35mm photo slides.